open-policy-agent/opa/docs/content/kubernetes-primer.md

 response:
   allowed: false
   status:
-    reason: "image fails to come from trusted registry: nginx"
+    message: "image fails to come from trusted registry: nginx"
 ```

 For more detail on how Kubernetes Admission Control works, see [this blog